Grande America

 Grande America was a roll-on/roll-off cargo ship built by Fincantieri in 1997, owned and operated by Grimaldi Lines, a subsidiary of Grimaldi Group.
 It sank in the Bay of Biscay in March 2019.

 Sinking

 Grande America in 2016 near Casablanca.

-On 10 March 2019, Grande America caught fire while traveling the Atlantic Ocean between France and Spain on its route from Hamburg (Germany) to Casablanca (Morocco), and sank 4600 m into the Bay of Biscay on 12 March.
+On 10 March 2019, Grande America caught fire while travelling the Atlantic Ocean between France and Spain on its route from Hamburg (Germany) to Casablanca (Morocco), and sank 4600 m into the Bay of Biscay on 12 March.
 The 27 people on board were rescued by the Royal Navy ship after they abandoned ship on 11 March.
 After their lifeboat's engine broke down entering the water, a Royal Navy sea boat towed it to safety in a 6 m swell.
 Leading Seaman David Groves, the sea boat coxswain, was later awarded the Queen's Gallantry Medal for his bravery in the rescue.

 Oil spill

 An oil spill of about 10 km in length and 1 km in width began moving towards the French coast line, threatening the areas around La Rochelle, Biarritz and Vendée.
 The ship was carrying 365 containers, of which 45 contained material deemed to be hazardous, including 10 tonnes of hydrochloric acid and 70 tonnes of sulfuric acid.